-It is also used on its own or together with other medicines to treat high blood pressure.
+This medicine is also used together with other medicines to keep your blood pressure under control.

-Spironolactone may also be used to treat other medical conditions, as decided by your doctor.
+Spironolactone may be used to treat other conditions as decided by your doctor.

 Take Spironolactone exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Take Spironolactone with food.
+Take this medicine together with food.
 Try to take it at the same time each day.

-Spironolactone must be taken regularly for it to work well.
-Continue taking Spironolactone even when you feel better.
+Spironolactone must be taken regularly for it to be effective.
+Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by your doctor.